 right framework so that companies are competing to be the best for the world, not the best in the world.

-What do we mean by "Collective actions"?
+What we mean by collective action?

 Collective Actions happen when multiple actors take deliberate action to wield collective power and voice to scale their impact.

 Collective Action has a clear shared purpose and goals, to collaboratively deliver specific measurable impact(s) aligned to B Lab’s global theory of change.
 (Collective actions can be anchored by organizations, B Corps, CEOs or other leaders ect.)

 Uses collective power and voice for impact at scale.

 Has clear common purpose and goals that are measurable.

 Requires collaboration but is not the same as collaboration.